-To make a claim you may use one of the standard forms available in all dentists' offices, or download a form from the QPAT website.
-When filling out the form, indicate "97001" as your policy number and "070" as your division number.
+To make a claim you may use one of the forms available from the QPAT website.
+When filling out the form, indicate 97001 as your policy number and 070 as your division number.
 Your certificate number is your Employee Number.
 Send your form to: